 Management of the critically ill obstetric/postpartum patient is the responsibility of the MFM team.
 With increasing experience, the MFM fellows assume primary bedside responsibility for the critical obstetric patient, with the close supervision of the attending MFM staff.
 Under the direction of Maternal-Fetal Medicine faculty, fellows participate in the care of gravid or post-partum patients who require critical care services on Labor & Delivery, in our IMC unit, or in the several intensive care units within UMMS.
 Members of the Obstetric Anesthesia Service are fully involved in the care of these complex patients and serve as an invaluable clinical and teaching resource for the fellows.

 The fellows acquire knowledge of perinatal pathology through many of the previously listed activities, which assure exposure to placental and funic abnormalities.
 All placentas are reviewed and studied in detail.
-In addition, Chen-Chi Sun, MD, of the Department of Pathology has a major interest in the pathology of reproduction with many collaborative reports with division members on fetal and placental issues.

 Through the Center for Advanced Fetal Care, the fellow becomes fully versed in developmental abnormalities, infection, aberrant growth, placental dysfunction, hydrops and CNS abnormalities as causes of perinatal injury and intrauterine fetal death, with particular focus on in-vivo placental Doppler, and structural abnormalities.
 Once a month, the combined neonatology-perinatology conference is dedicated to a clinical pathological conference format with strong input from Dr. Sun and her colleagues.
 The fellows are participants in these conferences, presenting clinical review and correlation for each case.